Alpine Eggs

 • Both Emmental and Gruyere cheeses are delicious in this recipe.

 I like to serve this over toasted bread with mixed fresh fruit on the side for breakfast or brunch.
-If you want to add some more options to the menu, try serving it with bacon or spicy breakfast sausage.
+If you want to add some more options to the menu, try serving it with bacon or spicy breakfast sausage with a basket of cinnamon raisin biscuits or angel biscuits.
 For luncheon, it’s very nice with a simple green salad tossed with classic vinaigrette.

 Storing Leftovers